What is clincialtrials.gov?

 For investigator-initiated clinical trials, whether or not there is industry funding or, in fact, if there is no funding, the PI is considered the sponsor and is responsible for registering the clinical trial.

-NOTE: Children’s National has delegated responsibility for clinical trials registration, periodic updates, and results and adverse event reporting for investigator-initiated studies to the Principal Investigator (‘Responsible Party’).
+NOTE: Children’s National Hospital has delegated responsibility for clinical trials registration, periodic updates, and results and adverse event reporting for investigator-initiated studies to the Principal Investigator (‘Responsible Party’).

 What Trials need to be registered?

 Several agencies govern clinical research.
 If a clinical trial meets any one of these definitions, the clinical trial must be registered.

 - Clinical Trials funded either in whole, or in part by National Institutes of Health (NIH) (applicable to all NIH-funded studies independent of whether the study meets the definition of an applicable clinical trial as detailed below):